Portland

 PGE offers electric efficiency incentives and technical assistance to residential and commercial/industrial customers.
 NW Natural similarly offers natural gas efficiency incentives and programs to residential and business customers.

-The City of Portland Clean Energy program leverages strong partnership relationships—including partnerships with PGE, NW Natural, and Energy Trust of Oregon—to deliver technical advice, outreach, and marketing support to a variety of energy programs.
+The City of Portland Clean Energy program leverages strong partnership relationships—including partnerships with PGE, NW Natural, and Energy Trust or Oregon—to deliver technical advice, outreach and marketing support to a variety of energy programs.
 Portland partners with its energy utilities through grants delivered from the fund.
-The city also encourages efficiency and conservation through Sustainability at Work and Clean Energy Works Portland/Oregon.
-Sustainability at Work is a partnership between the City of Portland and the utilities.
-This program offers free assistance to organizations to create sustainable workplaces.
+The city also encourages efficiency and conservation through Clean Energy Works Portland/Oregon.
 Clean Energy Works Portland/Oregon is a whole-home retrofit financing program offering incentives, no-cost services, and on-bill loan products.
 This program is available to homeowners, renters, and new homes aimed primarily to underserved populations.
 This program is funded through ARRA, EECBG, DOE’s Better Buildings Neighborhood Program, and a revolving loan fund.

 Low-Income Programs